 Despite corporate interest in M&As as a growth strategy, research indicates that financial returns on such deals often fall short of expectations.
 Corporate leaders spend considerable time looking at the financial and quantitative aspects of mergers and acquisitions; however, Sandy Jap, Sarah Beth Brown Professor of Marketing; A. Noel Gould (Texas State U); and Annie H. Liu (Texas State U) argue that factoring in people should also be a major consideration when it comes to a proposed deal.
 Their research indicates that better employee and customer management is especially critical to an organization’s M&A strategy and implementation success.
 The trio analyzed ANZ New Zealand’s horizontal merger with the National Bank of New Zealand to better understand the impact of employee and customer behavior on the deal.
 They contend that this brand and technology merger succeeded due to ANZ’s commitment to ensuring customer satisfaction and addressing employee concerns about the merger.
 ANZ New Zealand also focused on business efficiencies and rebranding efforts.
 Jap, Gould, and Liu note that collaboration became a big key to the success of the merger with ANZ’s financial, IT, marketing, and communications personnel working closely together to retain customers.

-Sandy Jap Sarah Beth Brown Professor in Marketing
+Sandy Jap Sarah Beth Brown Professor of Marketing

 B2B expert on channel management, strategic partnerships, omnichannel strategies, and social media selling